 When my entree arrived, I was pleased with my selection.

 Per the menu: Cocoa-crusted Bison–Butternut Gnopi, Glazed Root Vegetables, Bain’s Whisky-Poached Peaches, Saffron Crema, Ghana Chocolate Demi-glace

-And below we have a better look at the butternut gnopi and demi-glace on the side of the plate.
+Below, we have a better look at the butternut gnopi and demi-glace on the side of the plate.

 Here is a look at the dessert offerings on the menu during my visit.

-After having such a large meal with partial appetizer and entree, I did not have room for a dessert this evening.
-The chef was kind enough to bring two chocolate truffles for me to sample at the end of the meal.
+After having such a large meal already, there was no room left for dessert.
+However, the chef was kind enough to bring two chocolate truffles to sample at the end of the meal.

 Final Thoughts on Jiko, The Cooking Place

 Overall, Jiko is one of the best restaurants at Walt Disney World.
 And I doubt if you ask around that anyone will argue.

 If you decide to make a reservation at Jiko, take at least an hour or so to tour the Animal Kingdom Lodge during your visit.
 The resort has multiple viewing areas to see the animals on the savanna.